simars/simars.io/src/pages/2018-08-19-angular-test-components-unit-shallow-deep/index.md

 ```

-Its more _maintainable_ to test _DOM rendering and event handling_ of `<Contact-Presentation/>` its own spec and not have the same tests in the `<Details-Container/>`
+Its more _maintainable_ to test _DOM rendering and event handling_ of `<Contact-Presentation/>` in its own spec and not have the same tests in the `<Details-Container/>`

 **_Presentation_** _components_ are re-usable and may be used by many other components.
-It becomes a maintenance overhead when the same component for same cases gets tested in many different places.
+It is a maintenance overhead when the same component for same cases gets tested in many different places.

-If you are concerned about how the whole component tree's render, __E2E__ _(End to End Testing)_ tests are a better solution than complicating our deep tests for containers.
+If you are concerned about how the whole component tree renders, __E2E__ _(End to End Testing)_ tests are a better solution than complicating our deep tests for containers.

 Check out __[Protractor](https://github.com/angular/protractor)__ , a popular framework / tool for Angular _end to end testing_ __E2E__ .

-__Shallow__ and __Deep Tests__ fall under __unit testing__ which are much easier to write, run faster and are self-contained making them more maintainable than __E2E__ tests
+__Shallow__ and __Deep Tests__ fall under __Unit Testing__ which are much easier to write, run faster and are self-contained which makes them more maintainable than __E2E Tests__

-__E2E__ tests are great for high-level validation of the entire system.
-But they can't give you the comprehensive test coverage that you'd expect from __unit tests__.
+__E2E Tests__ are great for high-level validation of the entire system.
+But they can't give you the comprehensive test coverage that you would expect from __Unit Tests__.